 Cell references become explicit

 If we were to create some formulas on the worksheet where it references the same worksheet, it was pretty straightforward.
-Something like SUM(F2:F100).
-But, if we are to calculate the values using cells from a different worksheet, the cell references get prepended with the corresponding sheet’s name.
-Please have a look at the screenshot below.
+Something like SUM(F2

 In the cell G2, we calculate the SUM of the range of cells within the same worksheets.
 But in the cell G3, we are calculating the SUM of the cell range that is on the Jul 18 worksheet.

-- Every worksheet is supposed to have a unique name, and a worksheet can’t be without a name.
+- Every sheet is supposed to have a unique name, and a sheet can’t be without a name.

-- We can add up to 200 worksheets per a Google Sheets file.
+- We can add up to 200 sheets per Google Sheets file.

 - Each worksheet in the file will have an equal real estate to work with.